okta/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 XMLHttpRequest cannot load http://localhost:8080/good-beers.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:8100' is therefore not allowed access.
 The response had HTTP status code 401.
 ```

 To fix this, open your Spring Boot application's `BeerController.java` class and change its `@CrossOrigin` annotation to allow `http://localhost:8100` and `http://localhost:8080`.
-This enables cross-origin resource sharing (CORS) from both the browser and the mobile client.
+This enables cross-origin resource sharing (CORS) from both the browser and the mobile client (`http://localhost:8080` is used by iOS Simulator).

 ```java
 @CrossOrigin(origins = {"http://localhost:8100","http://localhost:8080"})